-Today we found on the UK government website that so far, soft drink manufactures have paid an extra £153.8 million in tax since April!
-That’s great news and even better news is just how this money is going to be spent.
-One of the ways in which it will be spent is to boost funding for breakfast clubs in over 1,700 schools.
+Today we found on the GOV.UK website that so far, soft drink manufactures have paid an extra £153.8m in tax since April.
+That’s great news and better news is how this money is going to be spent.
+One way in which it will be spent is to boost funding for breakfast clubs in over 1,700 schools.
 This money will also be used to support pupil health and well-being programmes such as primary physical education and Sport premium.

 Food industry to reduce sugar by 20% in everyday foods..